 Keep costs down and pass the savings on to our members.

 The annual membership of Costco’s first Seattle store back in 1983 was $25.
-The cost of a membership nowadays is $60, which is around the same as it was back in 1983 once adjusted to inflation.
+The cost of a membership nowadays starts from $60, which is around the same as it was back in 1983 once adjusted to inflation.

 Costco’s membership trend

-In 1993, Price Club and Costco merged into Price Costco and thus created the world's most successful warehouse club.
+The merger between Price Club and Costco created the world's most successful warehouse club.
 In 1999 the name of the company was changed to Costco Wholesale Corporation and remained as such until this day.